TheTyee/bottom-lines/_chapters/climate.md

 Canada formally renounced its Kyoto commitments in 2011. ^273 Before doing so however it agreed (in Copenhagen in 2009) to a new target to be met by 2020: emissions 17 percent below 2005 levels, roughly 611 MT. ^265

 Now that target too is beyond reach.
-Since dipping after the 2008 economic downturn, national emissions have been climbing again since 2010, [reaching 726 MT a year](http://www.google.com/url?q=http%3A%2F%2Fec.gc.ca%2Fges-ghg%2Fdefault.asp%3Flang%3DEn%26n%3D5B59470C-1%26offset%3D2%26toc%3Dshow&sa=D&sntz=1&usg=AFQjCNFWwUA19b996CFrpa1BbxlnvYHJ1g) —-almost 19 per cent above our revised goal. ^421 In 2014 Canada reported to the United Nations that by 2020 our emissions are likely to breach 735 MT—20 per cent over its promise in by 2030. ^283
+Since dipping after the 2008 economic downturn, national emissions have been climbing again since 2010, [reaching 726 MT a year](#){:.link-resource}{:.link-card}{:data-card='better-then-worse'} —- almost 19 per cent above our revised goal. ^421 In 2014 Canada reported to the United Nations that by 2020 our emissions are likely to breach 735 MT—20 per cent over its promise in by 2030. ^283

 <figure>
     {% image flood.jpg title="Extreme precipitation" alt="Extreme precipitation" %}